BADragons/case-study-1-ccrowther-student/README.md

 and half another thing like an armadillo.
-3 general goals I want to have for my website are 1st to be functional, to be organized, and to be really cool and fun.
+3 general goals I want to have for my website are 1st to be functional, to be organized, and to be really cool and fun. each animal will have it's own page with an illistration and written information about it.
 My url will be creaturescrambler.com.
 I'm not sure about any other details yet but with all the animals I'll probably need a topical guide.